 It’s Moses!
 Of course, Moses can do that!
 There is the time Abraham sort-of steps in between God and the city of Sodom, but it wasn’t the same.

 Yet, in Ezekiel, we see that perhaps it isn’t an Abraham or Moses task to stand in the gap.
-It’s anyone’s task.
+It’s anyone’s task (or even everyone’s).
 Re-read those 2 verses in Ezekiel.
 It seems as if God is disappointed that no one is standing between God and consequences.
 God was looking for a person to stand up and defend the sinners, lost, and unrighteous!
 Sound familiar?
 There is an inference that there was such a lack of believers and followers that they couldn’t, wouldn’t, or felt they shouldn’t stand in the gap.

 Where does that leave us?
 Let’s look at Jesus’ words.
 They have long been used by the Roman Catholic church for certain practices of theirs.
 Abuses of it helped to trigger the Reformation.
 However, in so doing, these words are avoided by Protestant circles.
 Regardless of our personal feelings, these words of Jesus remind us that we are called to stand in the gap for others.

 1) What do you think of the “whatever” that is in Jesus’ words?

 3) Looking at (Abraham,) Moses, Ezekiel, and Jesus, what does it mean to be standing in the gap?